Pragmatists/whack-a-mole-angularjs/README.md

 * `npm install` - install all dependencies
 * `npm test` - run unit tests
-* `npm start` - serve app in a browser and watch for changes
+* `npm run start` - serve app in a browser and watch for changes

 Additional tasks
 ----------------